abhardwaj09/inspirit-ai/dna_project/project-description.md

-Just a quick summary of the project
+# Just a quick summary of the project!
 - Learned how genomes are stored as data.
 - Visualized the genomes using two tools: Multiple Sequence Alignment Viewer and UCSC Genome Browser.
 - Understood how to read and parse genomes using Biopython